AnimusUNO/librarian/README.md

 ## 🙏 Acknowledgments

-The Librarian is part of the Sanctum ecosystem, providing persistent intelligence and context continuity for AI applications.
+The Librarian is part of the **Sanctum** and **Animus** ecosystem, providing persistent intelligence and context continuity for AI applications.
+This project is built on and integrates with the **Letta** ecosystem.

 ## 📞 Support